syrianarchive/yemeniarchive-investigations/about/partners.md

 image: /assets/about/partners.png
 published: true
 ---
-The Yemani Archive has partnered or collaborated with various organisations and nonprofits working in the human rights and citizen journalist sectors, as well as international institutions and universities since its founding in 2014.
+The Yemani Archive has partnered or collaborated with various organisations and nonprofits working in the human rights and citizen journalist sectors, as well as international institutions and universities.
 These include:

 - [Witness](https://witness.org/)
 - [Bellingcat](https://www.bellingcat.com/)